lukealibozek/group5_project/README.md

 - Create a union of both tables to conduct testing across both datasets.

 ## Database
+- Use QuickDB to draft up the database structure
-- We are using Postgres for our database
+- Use Postgres for the database
 -

 ## Model